goshopbuilder/goshopbuilder.github.io/README.md

 To deliver route libraries for import, The Climber's Journal uses a proprietary API that hosts climbing route data sourced from [OpenBeta](https://openbeta.io/).
 That route data is stored on AWS S3 and served through our API so you can browse areas and download routes into the app.

+When you browse or download route libraries, the app communicates with our API to retrieve route data.
+We do not receive your personal information, account details, climbing logs, or device identifiers as part of these requests.

 The Climber's Journal does **not** use any third-party analytics, tracking, crash reporting, or telemetry services.
 There are no SDKs in the app that collect or transmit data on our behalf.

 ## Tracking